NickRoss/2025-Data-24100/project_assignments/part_7.md

   - `make test` should use `docker compose run --rm <service-name> ...`
   - `make autodocs` should use `docker compose run --rm <service-name> ...` (with appropriate command to start autodocs)
   - `make logs-mcp` or similar should use `docker compose logs mcp-server` (or your service name)
+  - `make start-all` should start both services together (Flask API and MCP server) using `docker compose up -d flask-app mcp-server` (or your service names)
 - Your project structure should be organized appropriately for Docker Compose (see `lecture_examples/16_compose` and `lecture_examples/17_MCP` for reference).
 - All environment variables should be defined in the `docker-compose.yml` file's `environment` section for each service.
 Both `RAW_DATA_DIR` and `DATA_241_API_KEY` should be pulled in from the _host_ environment.
 - Port mappings should be defined in the `docker-compose.yml` file's `ports` section for each service.
+  - Flask app should expose its API port (e.g., `"4000:5000"` to map container port 5000 to host port 4000)
+  - **MCP server must expose port 3000** (e.g., `"3000:3000"`) for SSE transport
   - Note: When using `docker compose up`, ports defined in the yml file are automatically mapped.
   - When using `docker compose run`, you have two options: (1) add `-p` flags to the command, or (2) add `--service-ports` flag to use the ports from the yml file.
   - Do not put port mappings in the Makefile
 - Volume mounts should be defined in the `docker-compose.yml` file.
+  - The MCP server needs access to your Flask API code and/or needs appropriate volume mounts to its own codebase for development
 - You may add additional services to your `docker-compose.yml` if needed (e.g., for documentation, testing, etc.),but they are _not_ required.

 ### Final Review